-In all my years of teaching, I can easily say that hip-openers are my number one request from students.
-Today's flow is designed to gently open the hips while also releasing tension and pain in the low back.
-Follow today's PDF while focusing on the idea of balancing between pushing and letting go, always finding the "edge" of the pose.
-The edge of the pose is when you feel you've taken it as deep as you can, but avoid pain.
-Grab today's PDF here: Yoga Flow to Open the Hips.
+In all my years of teaching, I can easily say that a hip opening yoga flow is my number one request from students.
+Today’s yoga flow sequence pdf is designed to gently open the hips while also releasing tension and pain in the low back.
+Follow today’s PDF with hip opening yoga poses while focusing on the idea of balancing between pushing and letting go.
+Always finding the “edge” of the pose.
+The edge of the pose is when you feel you’ve taken it as deep as you can but avoid pain.
+Grab yoga flow sequence pdf here.

 “Yoga is the dance between control and surrender – between pushing and letting go – and when to push and when to let go becomes part of the creative process, part of the open-ended exploration of your being.” – Yoga Journal